 We give a $25.00 discount for active military personnel

 We give a $75.00 discount for additional dogs (even years later)*.

 *Please note – only one discount per dog (except active military will receive additional $25.00 off for rescue/adopted dog) – the maximum discount will be applied.*

 Price Options for the 8-Week Basic Obedience Course

 Cost for the Basic Group Obedience Course – The cost of the 8 week Group course is $350.00.
 You may be eligible for the above discounts.
 We offer this course as Private and Semi-Private as well.

-Cost for Semi-private Basic Obedience Course is – If you have a friend or two that want to join you and make it a semi-private small group for the Basic 8-week Course?
-Add a friend or two and the rate drops to ($50.00/session) which also entitles you to the Basic 8-week Group Obedience Class upon completion for only $100.00.
+Cost for Semi-private Basic Obedience Course is – If you have two or more friends that want to join you and make it a semi-private small group for the Basic 8-week Course?
+Add a friend or two and the rate drops to ($50.00/session).